+A Guide to the San Francisco Bay Area's Transportation Improvement Program, or TIP

+Updated for the 2021 TIP

+November 2020

+METROPOLITAN TRANSPORTATION COMMISSION

+Introduction

 This guide explains how the public and interested stakeholders can get involved in the San Francisco Bay Area's transportation project development process.
 Specifically, the focus is on the Transportation Improvement Program or TIP, which is compiled and approved by the Metropolitan Transportation Commission.
 A major milestone occurs when a highway, transit or other transportation project is added to the TIP.
 A project may not receive federal funds or receive other critical federal project approvals unless it is included in the TIP.
 This guide focuses on the TIP - what it is and how the public can use it to keep informed about projects in their communities.

 Table of Contents

+I

-- 2 What is the Metropolitan Transportation Commission? - What is the Transportation Improvement Program or TIP? - 5 A summary of the 2017 TIP - 8 How does the TIP relate to the long-range regional transportation plan? - How does the TIP relate to the Clean Air Act? - 9 How is the TIP funded? - 10 Who develops the TIP? - 11 How does a project get in the TIP? - 14 What happens after a project is included in the TIP? - 15 In what ways can the public participate? - 16 Where to turn for more information - 18 Transportation agencies in the San Francisco Bay Area - 20 Metropolitan Transportation Commission Roster he Metropolitan Transportation Commission (MTC) was created by the California State Legislature in 1970 and is the transportation planning, coordinating and financing agency for the nine-county San Francisco Bay Area.
+2 What is the Metropolitan Transportation Commission?

+3 What is the Transportation Improvement Program or TIP?

+5 A summary of the 2021 TIP

+8 How does the TIP relate to the long-range regional transportation plan?

+9 How does the TIP relate to the Clean Air Act?

+9 How is the TIP funded?

+10 Who develops the TIP?

+11 How does a project get in the TIP?

+14 What happens after a project is included in the TIP?
+15 In what ways can the public participate?

+16 Where to turn for more information 18 Transportation agencies in the San Francisco Bay Area 20 Metropolitan Transportation Commission Roster

+What is the Metropolitan Transportation Commission? he Metropolitan Transportation Commission (MTC) was created by the California State Legislature in 1970 and is the transportation planning, coordinating and financing agency for the nine-county San Francisco Bay Area.
 MTC functions as both the region's metropolitan planning organization (MPO) - a federal designation - and, for state purposes, as the regional transportation planning agency.
 As such, it is responsible for regularly updating the Regional Transportation Plan (RTP), a comprehensive blueprint for the development of mass transit, highway, local streets and roads, rail, bicycle and pedestrian facilities.
 The RTP includes a Sustainable Communities Strategy (SCS) that integrates planning for transportation, land use and housing.
 The Commission screens requests from local agencies for regional, state and federal grants for transportation projects to determine their compatibility with the RTP, and coordinates the participation of governments and the general public in the planning process.
 MTC also functions as the Bay Area Toll Authority, the Service Authority for Freeways and Expressways, and the Bay Area Infrastructure Financing Authority.
+The San Francisco Bay Area is served by seven primary public transit systems as well as over 20 other local transit operators, which together carry over 500 million passengers per year.
+There are nearly 20,000 miles of local streets and roads, 1,400 miles of highway, six public ports and three major commercial airports.
+The region includes nine counties and 101 municipalities; more than 7 million people reside within its 7,000 square miles.
+The Commission is governed by a 21-member policy board.
+Sixteen commissioners are appointed directly by local elected officials.
+In addition, two members represent regional agencies - the Association of Bay Area Governments and the Bay Conservation and Development Commission.
+Finally, three nonvoting members represent the U.S. Department of Transportation, the California State Transportation Agency and the U.S. Department of Housing and Urban Development.